-- 1. Tanks containing fuel should not be located within accommodation spaces or machinery spaces of category A. - 2.
-Integral fuel tanks should be surrounded by protective cofferdams, except on those surfaces bound by shell plating below the lowest possible waterline, other fuel tanks containing methyl/ethyl alcohol, or fuel preparation space.
-When located above the lowest possible waterline, the fuel tanks are to be located no less than 800 mm from the ship's side.
+- 1. Tanks containing fuel should not be located within accommodation spaces or machinery spaces of category A. However, integral methyl/ethyl alcohol tanks may be placed between the aftmost and foremost boundaries of the machinery spaces of Category A, provided that a cofferdam of at least 600mm width with A60 insulation is fitted between the tank and the machinery space.
+(2025) - 2.
+Integral fuel tanks should be surrounded by protective cofferdams.
+However, the following exceptions are apply: (2025)

+- (1) Those surfaces bound by shell plating below the lowest possible waterline, other fuel tanks containing methyl/ethyl alcohol, or fuel preparation space.
+When located above the lowest possible waterline, the fuel tanks are to be located no less than 800 mm from the ship's side. - (2) It is possible to exempt the arrangement of cofferdams between the fuel tank and an area on open deck.
+Exemption would be permitted, provided the arrangement has been considered by the risk assessment as per 302, taking into account the use of the area, fire, toxicity, and possible additional construction and survey requirements.